 It’s hard to see why anybody who was aware of e-cigarettes and has done some basic research on them could possibly conclude that they should be banned, but several countries have made that exact decision.
 You might be wondering why anybody would move to ban something with so much potential to reduce the harm associated with smoking, but the reasons don’t really stand up to much scrutiny.
 Here’s a list of the countries where e-cigarettes are banned, and a look at the most common reasons.

 The e-cigarette is a relatively new phenomenon, so in most places legislation is yet to really catch up with the technology.
 However, countries like Canada, Mexico, Australia, Israel, Brazil, Hong Kong, Panama, Singapore and the United Arab Emirates have completely banned e-cigarettes.
 They are also regulated heavily as medical products in Denmark, where they are technically illegal but none have been licensed so far.
-Some places, such as Finland, have rules where they can technically be sold, but can’t contain nicotine.
+Some places, such as Finland and Australia, have rules where they can technically be sold, but can’t contain nicotine.
 Many countries also have marketing bans on all nicotine products, which cover e-cigarettes.

 Reason One – Needs More Study

 One of the most common reasons for banning e-cigarettes is typified by the situation in Brazil.
 The FDA report issued in 2009 is thought to have been instrumental in the decision, and it basically boils down to the fact that e-cigarettes haven’t been studied in depth.
 This is true, and more research evidently needs to take place with regards to the risks of e-cigarettes.
 However, based on the existing research you can draw the conclusion that vaping is much safer than smoking.
 This argument can be summarized pretty simply: we can’t quite say with certainty that e-cigarettes aren't safe, so you can keep using tobacco cigarettes, which we definitively know to be dangerous.